johncwaters/johncwaters/README.md

 ## About Me

 Hello there!
 I'm John, a software developer who loves to turn ideas into reality using my programming skills.
-I'm always learning something new and currently expanding my knowledge in **Typescript, React, NextJs, Astro, and UX Design**.

 I am passionate about developing software with clean and efficient code and creating intuitive user experiences.
-Nothing bugs me more than website or system with abysmal user experiences.
+Nothing bugs me more than website or system with an abysmal user experiences.
 That is how you get people to quickly stop using your product.

 ### 📚 ~~Currently~~ Constantly Learning